 When discussing Robert Walser, a somber mood seems most appropriate.
 After all, in 1933, Walser was forcibly confined to a sanatorium, where he spent the next twenty-three years until, on Christmas Day, 1956, he went for a walk and died alone in the snow.
-Yet when one reads this collection, Berlin Stories (tr. from the German by Susan Bernofsky, 2012), one cannot help but notice the vibrancy, the wonder at life; ”A lager please!” is the simple line with which he begins one story here.
+Yet when one reads this collection, Berlin Stories (tr. from the German by Susan Bernofsky, 2012), one cannot help but notice the vibrancy, the wonder at life: “A lager please!” is the simple line with which he begins one story here.
 It seems impossible to get from such exuberance to that lonely Christmas Day.

 In the summer of 1905, when he was 27, Robert Walser had just published his first book and decided to move to Berlin to live with his brother, a successful stage-set designer.
 Berlin Stories is a collection of . . . well, not really “stories” — sketches, ruminations, bursts of thought — about Berlin.
 The book itself is divided into four sections: “The City Streets,” “The Theater,” and “Berlin Life” contain pieces written mostly between 1907 and 1911 (the years during which he also wrote and published The Tanners (my review here), The Assistant, and Jakob von Gunten); the final section, “Looking Back,” contains pieces written up to 1917, after he had left Berlin.
 The pieces are each very short, most only two or three pages, with sentences that run on and on, filled with energy.

 It’s primarily in the early pieces that we see such punch and thirst for life.
 The first piece in the book, written in 1907, is entitled, “Good morning, Giantess!” and here Walser wanders out early, before traffic begins, into the streets of Berlin.
-Soon the early risers start coming out into the street, and Walser laps in the variety:
+Soon the early risers start coming out into the street, and Walser laps up the variety:

 You encounter eyes as you walk along like this: girls’ eyes and the eyes of men, mirthless and gay; legs are trotting behind and before you, and you too are legging along as best you can, gazing with your own eyes, glancing the same glances as everyone else.
 And each breast bears some somnolent secret, each head is haunted by some melancholy or inspiring thought.
 Splendid, splendid.